 God condemned sin in the flesh [subdued, overcame, deprived it of its power over all who accept that sacrifice”] (Rom.
 8:3 AMP).

-What is the spiritual implication of Christ dying on the cross in the likeness of our sinful flesh, on the account of our sin?
+What is the spiritual implication of Christ dying on the cross in the likeness of our sinful flesh on account of our sin?

 Sin was condemned in the flesh!

-The power, dominion and control of sin is now totally broken and destroyed over all who put their faith in Christ Jesus and His substitutionary or sacrificial death on the cross.
+The power, dominion, and control of sin are now totally broken and destroyed over all who put their faith in Christ Jesus and His substitutionary or sacrificial death on the cross.

-Therefore, anyone who puts his trust in the Lord Jesus Christ and His redemptive work need not to die any death in order to be free from the dominion of sin because the death that Christ died was in his stead or place.
+Therefore, anyone who puts his trust in the Lord Jesus Christ and His redemptive work needs not die any death to be free from the dominion of sin because the death that Christ died was in his stead or place.